 This completes the first phase of a Core-Bond ™️ string.

 Phase two is the most important process.
 The Core-Bond ™️ activation phase is to submerge the string in our proprietary treatment bath that activates the inner bondcoat and bonds the core to the wrap wire.
 The result is longer life, lasting tone, more strength, projection, and output with no outer coating.

 WE HAVE CHANGED THE GAME FROM THE INSIDE OUT

 COATED VS. NON COATED CORE-BOND ™️ TESTING IN OCEAN WATER

 We took a very extreme approach to our testing.
 By submerging Core-Bond ™️ treated strings in a 5% Saline bath to replicate ocean water, the image below shows results after 96 hours.
 Keeping in mind, Core-Bond ™️ strings DO NOT have an outer coating to protect the strings.
 The result is amazing.

-Plated Hex core seen below, is a widely used core wire and one of the best wires to use when trying to achieve the perfect wrap to core bond.
-However, wrap slippage when tuning /de-tuning along with the degradation of the core through galvanic corrosion caused by the acidic content and dirt in your hands will attribute to sooner than later tone loss.
+Plated core wire is a widley used and one of the best wires to use when trying to achieve the perfect protection from corrosion.
+However, wrap wire slippage when tuning /de-tuning along with the degradation of the core through galvanic corrosion caused by the acidic content and dirt in your hands will attribute to sooner than later tone loss.